Circa Resort announced as official sponsor, partner of San Diego Padres baseball team for 2021 season

 - Overhang Bar, offering a birds-eye view of the sportsbook

 Circa Resort is also the flagship for Stevens’ sports betting brand, Circa Sports.
-Launched in 2019, it has become known for its competitive wagering menu and team of the country’s top oddsmakers.
+Launched in 2019, it offers a competitive wagering menu and team of the country’s top oddsmakers.